-Dubai Sports Council honors Delivery Drivers in a Distinctive Sports Day
+Dubai Sports Council Honors Delivery Drivers In A Distinctive Sports Day

-(MENAFN- Dubaisc) Dubai Sports Council (DSC) organized a community sports day for delivery drivers of the companies working in the UAE, for the second successive year.
+(MENAFN- Dubai PR Network) Dubai Sports Council (DSC) organized a community sports day for delivery drivers of the companies working in the UAE, for the second successive year.

 The event, which honors the delivery drivers' efforts & lauds their eminent community role, was held with participation of H.E.
 Saeed Hareb, the Secretary General of DSC, and in the presence of Mr. Ali Omar Al-Baloushi, Director of Sports Events Dept. in DSC / Ms. Fawziya Fraidoon, Head of Community Sports Sec.